-Best Verizon Plans to sign up for, or switch to, in 2021
+The best Verizon cellphone plans to sign up for, or switch to, in 2021

 Visible is a breath of fresh air that makes phone plans feel easy.
 With no contracts or hidden fees, you'll get unlimited data, calling, texting, and mobile hotspot (capped at 5Mbps) for $40 per month.
 Though you won't get much international use with a Visible plan, you'll get great access to Verizon's massive 4G LTE and 5G network.

-Best Budget: Single Basic Phone
+Best budget: Single Basic Phone

 Verizon's Single Basic Phone plan is as basic as can be.
 If you're someone who relies on WiFi most of the time and rarely uses data, then this plan is worth considering.
-For only $30 per month, it's extremely affordable and you'll get 500MB of data along with unlimited talk and text as well as unlimited international messaging from the U.S. However, taxes and fees aren't included so your monthly bill will sadly be more than $30.
+For only $30 per month, it's extremely affordable, and you'll get 500MB of data along with unlimited talk and text as well as unlimited international messaging from the U.S. However, taxes and fees aren't included, so sadly, your monthly bill will be more than $30.

 If you happen to use more than 500MB of data in a month, you'll be charged an extra $5 for every additional 500MB you use.
 It's a great plan for someone who only uses their data to shoot a few WhatsApp messages or Google something.
-But if you like to stream YouTube videos during your morning commute then this is absolutely not the plan for you and you're better off going with Verizon's MVNO Visible, which offers unlimited data for just $10 more.
+But if you like to stream YouTube videos during your morning commute, this is absolutely not the plan for you.
+You're better off going with Verizon's MVNO Visible, which offers unlimited data for just $10 more.

 Pros: